HectorLuisVal/Solar-Panel-Optimization/README.md

 ## Group project for MATLAB maximizing solar panel output for a fixed area

 Hello, and welcome!
-This repo will carry our joint project between Hector Valenzuela, Leo Kuraoka, and Ty Schoevers.
+This repo will carry out our joint project between Hector Valenzuela, Leo Kuraoka, and Ty Schoevers.
-We're using MATLAB to find the best tilt angle and shape for a solar panel with a fixed area of 2 square meters, aiming to get the most energy output possible.
+We're using MATLAB to find the best tilt angle and shape for a solar panel with a fixed area of 2 square meters, aiming to Maximize the energy output of the solar panel.
 This project applies MATLAB's optimization workflow to a real-world engineering problem, then visualizes the results with a 3D surface plot.

 ### Team
 - Hector Valenzuela
-- Leo Kuraoka
+- Leo Kuraoka (
-- Ty Schoevers
+- Ty Schoevers (Project Manager)

 # Getting Started
 ...